Drip · Agents & RAG · 16 min read

 The first operation is to recognize that the context window isn’t storage.
 It’s a hot working buffer.
 Long-term constraints, accumulated facts, identity rules, anything the agent needs to remember across the run — all of it belongs outside the window, in a structured place the agent can read and write deliberately.

-The canonical shape is a small markdown file the agent maintains itself.
-Anthropic’s Claude Code calls it CLAUDE.md.
+The canonical shape is a small markdown file of stable rules.
+Anthropic’s Claude Code calls it CLAUDE.md — a user-authored file of persistent instructions — and separately maintains its own MEMORY.mdthat it updates from your corrections.
 Cursor calls it project rules.
 OpenAI’s agent.md is the same idea.
-As of April 2026, those three formats merged into a single convention: AGENTS.md, read natively by every major agent CLI.
+In 2025, OpenAI, Google, Cursor, Sourcegraph and others converged on a shared convention — AGENTS.md — now read by many major agent tools.
+It complements rather than replaces tool-specific files like CLAUDE.md, which Claude Code still reads natively.
 The convergence is the tell — production teams independently arrived at the same shape because the same shape worked.

 The discipline is to reinject this file every single turn, regardless of how long the conversation has run.
 The model sees it again at turn 1, turn 15, turn 50.
 The rules don’t decay because they’re structurally renewed.
 Five hundred tokens of stable, well-written rules beats 200,000 tokens of raw history every time — and the lab below shows you exactly why.